zakinshi/zakinshi/README.md

 🚀 Passionate Software Engineer

-💻 Adept in C++, with a knack for crafting elegant solutions.
+💻 Adept in C/C++, with a knack for crafting elegant solutions.
 Let's innovate together and chase YOUR D R E A M S! 🌟 夢を追いかける

 🔧 Skills: Proficient in C++98, specializing in algorithm design, data structures, and object-oriented programming.
 Dedicated to optimizing code efficiency and performance.